locustcloud/workshop/slides.md

 Reusing code between test cases is as simple as importing a module.
 -->

-* User behaviour defined in plain Python code
+- User behaviour defined in plain Python code
 * Supports most Python libraries and protocols (WebSockets, gRPC, Kafka, MQTT, ...)
 * Distributed
 * CLI + WebUI

 ---

-## Locust basics
+## Write and and run your first load tests using Locust

 - Clone the workshop repo: https://github.com/locustcloud/locust-workshop
-- Follow the instructions in the readme
+* Follow the instructions in the readme
 &nbsp;
 &nbsp;
 &nbsp;